Concepts of Leadership

 What makes a person want to follow a leader?
 People want to be guided by leaders they respect and who have a clear sense of direction.
 To gain respect, they must be ethical.
 A sense of direction is achieved by conveying a strong vision of the future.

-On the other hand, self-serving leaders are not as effective because their employees only obey them, not follow them.
-They succeed in many areas because they present a good image to their seniors at the expense of their workers.
+Self-serving leaders are not as effective because their employees only obey them, not follow them.
+They succeed in many areas because they present a good image to their seniors... but at the expense of their workers.

 Good leadership is honorable character and selfless service to your organization.
 In your employees' eyes, your leadership is everything you do that effects the organization's objectives and their well-being.